God of War PC – Best Graphics Settings for FPS

 • High Settings FSR Performance (1080p) – Average FPS was around 23.
 (99% GPU Usage and 35% CPU Usage)

-What are the system specs of GoW PC?
+What are the system specs of the GoW PC?

 Make sure you meet the minimum or average system requirements for God of War PC.
 This will help you in being safe from your side while making these changes in the first place.